JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 assert(widget is GoodWidget) { "Bad widget: ${widget::class.qualifiedName}" }
 ```

 You obtain the reference to an exact class of an object, for instance `GoodWidget` or `BadWidget`, despite the type of the receiver expression (`Widget`).

+## Callable references

+References to functions, properties, and constructors, apart from introspecting the program structure, can
+also be called or used as instances of [function types](lambdas.html#function-types).

+The common supertype for all callable references is [`KCallable<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-callable/index.html),
+where `R` is the return value type.

-## Function References
+### Function References

 When we have a named function declared like this: